homermultitext/HmtArchiveGuide/README.md

 # HmtArchive-guide

-Guide to working with the HmtArchive.jl package and data in the HMT archive.
+Guide to using the `HmtArchive` package to work with data in the Homer Multitext project archive.